+Module A-C-CL3.1

+Lecturers English: Prof. Dr. O'Mahony

+French: Ms. Lecref-Reich

+Spanish: Ms. Gonzales Bosque

+Italian: Ms. Bassi

+German: Ms. Kronfeld-Hein

+Polish: Ms. Golabek Mandarin: Ms. Gu & sessional lecturers

+Portuguese: Ms. Galvao

+La company of the late of the contract of the

+Language of instruction Language depending on country in second part of studies.
+The following are currently available: English, French, Spanish, Italian, German, Polish, Mandarin

+Credits (ECTS) 3

+Semester 4

-Module A-C-CL3.1 Lecturers English: Prof. Dr. O'Mahony French: Ms. Beroud Spanish: Ms. De Nisi, Ms. Gonzales Bosque Italian: Ms. Bassi German: Ms. Heim-Cycon, Ms. Kronfeld-Hein Polish: N.N.
-Mandarin: Sessional lecturers Portuguese: Ms. Galvao Language of instruction Language depending on country in second part of studies.
-The following are currently available: English, French, Spanish, Italian, German, Polish, Mandarin Credits (ECTS) 3 Semester 4 Total work load 90 h (30 h contact, 60 h self-study) Contact hours per week 2 SWS Weighting of Grade within overall pro- gramme 3/192 Learning outcomes After successful completion of the module students should have developed the following competencies: • Professional competences: ability to talk and write about business topics relevant to their business degree program in the foreign language using appropriate business vocabulary, register and structures.
+Total work load 90 h (30 h contact, 60 h self-study)

+Contact hours per week 2 SWS

+Weighting of Grade within overall programme 3/192

+Learning outcomes After successful completion of the module students should have developed the following competencies:

+Professional competences: ability to talk and write about business topics relevant to their business degree program in the foreign language using appropriate business vocabulary, register and structures.
 Understanding of the current business, political and economic environment of the country in which they will spend the second part of their studies.
 Development of an appreciation of the cultural differences between Germany and this country and how these impact on doing business.
 Acquisition of the academic writing skills necessary for the second part of their studies in the foreign country.
-Job application and interview skills in the foreign language. • Methodological competences: Presentation skills in the target language. • Social competences: Honing of oral and written communication skills, ability to work in groups under time pressure
+Job application and interview skills in the foreign language.

+Methodological competences: Presentation skills in the target language.

+Social competences: Honing of oral and written communication skills, ability to work in groups under time pressure

 Personal competences: Development of the skill-set necessary to live, work and study in the foreign culture Course-specific contributions to AoL competency goals (CG 1 - 6) CG1: Class lectures are held entirely in the foreign language, taught in small groups and are highly interactive.
 Students are exposed to written and oral situations of the level that is necessary for them to be able to function in the target language as the remainder of their studies will be in the target language.
 CG2: In-class examination and discussion of current/historical topics that in- fluence current thinking in the target cultures and provide a greater under- standing of the context within which business functions in the target country.
 Cultural differences in the approach to written argumentation for academic purposes practiced.
 This makes it possible to assess this competency goal with an academic term paper as well as tailored questions in the exam.
-Contents/ Indicative syl- English labus Business English: Debates on current business topics in order to train spontaneous, fluent oral competence and argumentation.
+Contents/Indicative syllabus English Business English: Debates on current business topics in order to train spontaneous, fluent oral competence and argumentation.
 Advanced business vocabulary.
-Language of business journalism (written).
 Academic writing.
 Intercultural Competence Training:-Insights into the current state of the economy and politics in GB/IRL/USA/CAN and relevant area studies topics to understand the current economic and political context.
 French Business French: Consolidation and extension of business vocabulary.
 Vocabulary for the internship.
 Language for the writing of the rapport du stage (internship report).
 Job application documents.
 Case studies.
 Intercultural Competence Training: Introduction to structure of the French internship report.
 Final preparation for the second part of the program in France.
 Current state of the French economy and politics as well as important issues facing France as a country.

-Business Spanish: Consolidation and extension of business vocabulary.
+Spanish Business Spanish: Consolidation and extension of business vocabulary.
 Discussion of and debates on current economic and political themes.
 Job applications.
 Academic writing.
 Intercultural Competence Training: Analysis of current relevant economic and political topics from the Spanish-speaking world.
 Cultural specificities of Spain and Mexico.
+Italian difference to applications for full-time positions.
+Discussion of practical aspects of spending the second half of the program in Italy.